Aerly-Lex/Get_next_line/README.md

 # Get_next_line

+# Get_Next_Line
-Modified version of the function readline which reads till newline or eof(end of file)
+Modified version of the function readline which reads content line by line from a file descriptor and returns the line.